Sony's tablets may be a tough sell with price tag

 | NEW YORK/BERLIN

-NEW YORK/BERLIN Sony Corp put price tags on its long-awaited tablets on Wednesday that could hurt its chances to grab the No. 2 spot in that market.
+NEW YORK/BERLIN Sony Corp (6758.T) took the wraps off its long-awaited tablets on Wednesday with price tags that could hurt the company's chances to compete for the No. 2 spot in the tablet market.

+Sony's basic model of its main tablet costs $499, the same as Apple's iPad.

-The Japanese company came late to the game with its first tablet due to hit store shelves in September, more than a year and a half after Apple Inc launched the iPad and almost a year since Samsung Electronics Co Ltd came out with the GalaxyTab.
+The Japanese company is coming late to the game with its first tablet due to hit store shelves in September.
+Its release is more than a year and a half since Apple Inc (AAPL.O) released the iPad and almost a year since Samsung (005930.KS) came out with its first GalaxyTab (005930.KS).

-Two versions of Sony's main tablet cost $499 (306.61 pounds) and $599, which matches Apple's iPads for models with the same memory and will turn off consumers.

-"Consumers want tablets, but they are not prepared to pay the same amount they'd pay for an iPad for something that's not an iPad," said Gartner analyst Carolina Milanesi.

-"Despite the brand and different design, with its pricing so close to the iPad, it will be challenging for Sony."

-Research firm Forrester also put out a blog post saying Sony's pricing "raises a red flag" and could sink tablet sales.

-Sony vowed in January to become the world's No. 2 tablet maker -- behind Apple -- by 2012 and Sony executives stuck to that bold claim ahead of Sony's tablet launch on Wednesday.

-At an event in Berlin to unveil the devices, chief Executive Howard Stringer walked onstage to a disco beat and brushed off concerns Sony waited too long with its tablets.
+Sony (SNE.N) had vowed in January that it would become the world's No. 2 tablet maker -- behind Apple -- by 2012, and is expected to stick by that bold claim on Wednesday at an event in Berlin to unveil the tablets, attended by Chief Executive Howard Stringer, who walked onstage to disco beat.

 "We want to prove it's not who makes it first that counts but who makes it better," Stringer said.